04 Jan Understanding Insurance Policy Language: Vacant Home Insurance

-In the world of insurance, there are many different types of insurance policies.
+Vacant Home Insurance is one of many types of insurance policies.
 Each of these policies has coverage for that specific policy type such as an automobile, home, and life policies.
 Insurance is important and sometimes required by law.
 People know this requirement, so they purchase a policy.
 The question is, do they really know what the policy covers or does not cover?
 Probably not.
 There are insurance companies who care about their clients and believe that if they are going to spend the money, the policyholder should know what’s included in coverage and if there are any restrictions.
-Vacant home insurance is one of those that you need to pay attention to.

 Let’s talk specifically about insurance coverage for your properties.
 This could be your home that you live in and is a homeowner’s policy, or you could be a property investor who buys a home, fixes it up and sells it or rents it out as in investment.
 Either way, you need to have coverage on these properties in the event of a loss.